VODK4/RandomChoice/README.md

 4.0:
     -Now you can deside weights individually for inputs.
     -Currently one time use but going to be upgraded to be reusable.

+4.1:
+    -Aded reusability and easier UI for weights.